 ‘Big sky in the east’

 ‘I walk by night’.
 A new song by Tim, based on the brilliant autobiography of the self-styled anonymous ‘King of the Norfolk Poachers’, I Walked By Night, first published in 1935.
 George lent Tim his lovely old copy after they’d shared many drinks one night, ending up with taking some of his Norfolk books down from the shelves for the two of them to enthuse over.
-He’d bought in secondhand in Fakenham in 1984, so it says inside.
+George had bought it secondhand in Fakenham in 1984, so it says inside.
 (That’ll be when he was living in a winter let in Wells, after he’d graduated, trying to learn he double bass and write the Great Norfolk Novel.
 Unfinished.
 By him, anyway.)
 Tim, naturally, devoured the book and then wrote this song.

 ‘Bricks of Burston’